Last Updated: April 2026

 Price Range: $$

-What To Order: Shanghai soup dumplings (pork and crab), hot & sour soup, har kaw, salt and pepper lobster tail, pecan shrimp, Peking duck, truffle egg fried rice.
+What to order: Shanghai soup dumplings (pork and crab), hot & sour soup, har kaw, salt and pepper lobster tail, pecan shrimp, Peking duck, truffle egg fried rice.

 835 W 6th St Unit 114, qiaustin.com